-In order to maintain the safety and welfare of our pupils, it may sometimes be necessary to use reasonable force on a pupil, as permitted by law.
+To maintain the safety and welfare of our pupils, it may sometimes be necessary to use reasonable force on a pupil, as permitted by law.

-The Governing Body have taken account of advice provided by the 'DfE - Use of reasonable force - advice for head teachers, staff and governing bodies' and the school's public sector equality duty set out in section 149 of the Equality Act 2010.
+The Governing Body have taken account of advice provided by the DfE - 'Use of reasonable force in schools - advice for head teachers, staff and governing bodies' and the school's public sector equality duty set out in section 149 of the Equality Act 2010.

-Derwent Vale primary and Nursery School (hereinafter referred to as 'the school') has drawn these procedures from the guidance issued by the DfE:
+Derwent Vale Primary and Nursery School (hereinafter referred to as 'the school') has drawn these procedures from the guidance issued by the DfE:

-- DfE Use of Reasonable Force Advice for Head teachers, Staff and Governing Bodies, July 2013 - DfE Ensuring Good Behaviour in Schools, 2012 - DfE Behaviour and Discipline in Schools Guidance for Governing Bodies, July 2013 - DfE Behaviour and Discipline in Schools Advice for Head teachers and School Staff, January 2016 - DfE Screening, Searching and Confiscation Advice for Head teachers, School Staff and Governing Bodies, January 2018 - DfE Screening, Searching and Confiscation Advice for Principals and Staff of Further Education Colleges, Sixth Form Colleges and 16-19 Academies, October 2012 - Exclusion from Maintained Schools, Academies and Pupil Referral Units in England, September 2017 - DfE Statutory Framework for Early Years Foundation Stage, 2017 - DfE Keeping Children Safe in Education, September 2019 and Part 1 of the same guidance Keeping Children Safe in Education Information for all School and College Staff, September 2019 - DfE Working Together to Safeguard Children, July 2018 - DfE Mental Health and Behaviour in Schools, November 2018 - Guidance for Safer Working Practice for those working with Children and Young People in Education Settings/Code of Conduct for Staff May 2019 - HM Government Reducing the Need for Restraint and Restrictive Intervention (Special Schools only), June 2019
+- DfE Use of reasonable force in schools: advice for head teachers, staff and governing bodies - DfE Behaviour and discipline in schools: guidance for governing bodies - DfE Behaviour in schools: advice for head teachers and school staff - DfE Searching, screening and confiscation: guidance for schools - Suspension and permanent exclusion from maintained schools, academies and PRUs in England, including pupil movement - Guidance for schools - DfE Statutory Framework for Early Years Foundation Stage - DfE Keeping Children Safe in Education, and Part 1 Information for all School and College Staff - DfE Working Together to Safeguard Children - DfE Mental Health and Behaviour in Schools - Guidance for Safer Working Practice for those working with Children and Young People in Education Settings/Code of Conduct for Staff - DoH Reducing the Need for Restraint and Restrictive Intervention (Special education settings only)